HTML Report

 This page itself is an example of the report.
 Here is what to look for:

-• Header bar — shows the run timestamp and aggregate pass/fail/xfail counts as colored pills
+• Header bar — shows aggregate pass/fail/xfail counts as colored pills

 • Section headings — carry a colored left border: green for pass, red for fail